Keto Sourdough MasterClass™ — Ingredients

 - Increases protein content without adding significant carbohydrates

-- Can be used to enhance the rising properties of low-carb flours
+- Can be used to enhance the rising properties of flexible keto flours